asapostolov/Umbraco-5-Smallsite/README.md

 Idea
 -------------
 This should be a simple website created the most easy and efficient way possible.
-The website is using Umbraco 5, jQuery and HTML5.
+The website should use Umbraco 5, jQuery and HTML5.

 So Far...
 -------------

-The current State is taht there is a  Home page with some Html displayed and an custom Contact Page with SurfaceController.
+The current State is that there is a  Home page with some Html displayed and an custom Contact Page with a SurfaceController.

 What's next?
 -------------